 - I am listed on the Register of Applied Psychology Practice Supervisors (RAPPS), which recognises psychologists with specialist expertise in supervision.

-- I have over 15 years full-time experience working in inpatient, outpatient and community settings within the NHS, offering assessment, rehabilitation and diagnostic services to individuals who have acquired brain injury, long term neurological conditions and dementia.
+- I have twenty years' experience working in inpatient, outpatient and community settings within the NHS, offering assessment, rehabilitation and diagnostic services to individuals who have acquired brain injury, long term neurological conditions and dementia.
 This has included work in specialist community neurorehabilitation teams, memory assessment services, dementia and older adult mental health services, and acute and post-acute specialist inpatient units.

-I strongly adhere to professional guidelines and the HCPC and BPS code of conduct, and conscientiously follow recommendations and guidance from national legislation in order to provide a quality service and protect the public.
+I adhere to professional guidelines and the HCPC and BPS code of conduct, and conscientiously follow national recommendations and the latest research evidence in order to provide a quality service.

 Research and Publications